-Primary alerts are the signal there is a new patient case.
+Primary alerts are the first alert sent to a user for a case.
 Acknowledging alerts is a critical step in letting the rest of the team know you’re aware of the patient.

-Alerts for new patient cases can appear on your mobile device a few different ways.
-On a locked screen, an unlocked screen or with Pulsara running in the foreground.
+Alerts can appear on your mobile device in a few different ways.
+On a locked screen, an unlocked screen, or with Pulsara running in the foreground.

 iOS alert examples: